 15. Experiment with Desktop Environments

-Ubuntu comes with many flavors like Ubuntu Gnome, Mate, Budgie and much more, but if you want to taste other desktop environments, then previously I have written “Top 13 Desktop Environment for Ubuntu“, you can have a look on it.
+Ubuntu comes with many flavors like Ubuntu Gnome, Mate, Budgie and much more, but if you want to taste other desktop environments, then previously I have written “Top Linux Desktop Environment“, you can have a look on it.

 16. Play Games on Ubuntu Linux